danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 those flows to best accomodate the needs of the various applications (on a same host) and between hosts on a network.

-Without a separate signaling protocol, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
+Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host considers more important.
 This eventually causes all flows to be marked as important, or -- more likely -- such priority markings to be ignored.